syncfusion-content/ej2-grid-docs/ej2-javascript/grid/grouping/grouping.md

 To hide the drop area in the Syncfusion ##Platform_Name## Grid, you can set the [groupSettings.showDropArea](../../api/grid/groupSettings#showdroparea) property to **false**.

-In the following example, the [EJ2 Toggle Switch Button](../../switch/getting-started) component is added to hide or show the drop area.
+In the following example, the [EJ2 Toggle Switch Button](../../switch/getting-started) control is added to hide or show the drop area.
 When the switch is toggled, the [change](../../api/switch/#change) event is triggered and the `groupSettings.showDropArea` property of the grid is updated accordingly.

 {% if page.publishingplatform == "typescript" %}